apioo/fusio/public/help/routes.md

 * `Production`
   Used if the API is ready for production use.
 If the API transitions from development to production all databases settings are copied into the route.
-  That means changing an schema or action will not change the API endpoint.
+  That means changing a schema or action will not change the API endpoint.

 * `Deprecated`
   Used if you want to deprecate a specific version of the API.
 Adds a "Warning"